How Long Does a Misdemeanor Stay on Your Record? (Forever)

 Class 3 misdemeanors usually include first-time shoplifting offenses or simple possession of marijuana (typically small amounts for personal use).
 In some states, these are referred to as class C misdemeanors.

-Does a class 3 misdemeanor have much impact on a person’s record?
-The answer is yes, it can.
+A class 3 misdemeanor have much impact on a person’s record.
 Even minor misdemeanors can have a huge impact on a person’s future.
 Traffic misdemeanors can fall under this category, and failure to pay fines can result in greater charges or loss of driving privileges.

 Traffic violations are often not eligible for expungement or sealing because they are lower-level misdemeanors that often do not jeopardize a person’s freedom.